Best Korean Picture Dictionaries for Kids and Parents!

-For parents who are trying to teach their kids Korean or learn with them, I highly recommend these 2 Korean picture dictionaries!
+If you’re teaching your kids Korean or learning with them, I highly recommend two amazing Korean picture dictionaries.

-Visual dictionaries are among the best Korean resources for second language learners.
-The beautiful photographs, clear text, and romanization have been helpful for my family, and I think they would be a great asset for teachers in Korean immersion schools as well!
+Visual dictionaries are among the best Korean resources for second-language learners.
+The photographs, clear text, and romanization are helpful for children learning Korean at home.
+They would also be a huge asset for teachers in Korean immersion schools.

-Here’s a close-up look at these fabulous Korean dictionaries that we’ve used with my 6-year-old daughter and 3-year-old son!
+Here’s a close-up look at these fabulous Korean dictionaries that my son and daughter have used.

 Related: Where to Buy Korean Books for Kids in the United States

-This is an amazing resource for learning the Hangul alphabet, specifically the consonants!
+This is an amazing tool for learning the Hangul alphabet, specifically the consonants!
+We use this dictionary with our Montessori Korean alphabet phonics boxes.

 - Teaches >200 words in the order of the Korean alphabet